-Policy 2.3.2: Consider the use of natural art and beauty through the preservation of trees, waterways, and other environmental features.
+Policy 2.3.1: Consider the use of natural art and beauty through the preservation of trees, waterways, and other environmental features.

-Policy 2.3.3: Ensure public spaces are accessible to all ages and abilities and serve to connect all generations.
+Policy 2.3.2: Ensure public spaces are accessible to all ages and abilities and serve to connect all generations.

-Policy 2.3.4: Ensure public spaces and facilities are wellmaintained and frequently updated and that these spaces and facilities are responsive to cultural and technological changes.
+Policy 2.3.3: Ensure public spaces and facilities are wellmaintained and frequently updated and that these spaces and facilities are responsive to cultural and technological changes.

-Goal 2.4 Maintain and improve educational opportunities for children and adults in our community as well as partnerships between the city and educational institutions.
+Goal 2.4 Education for All: Maintain and improve educational opportunities for children and adults in our community as well as partnerships between the city and educational institutions.